 4. Clean up.

-Once the damage has been done, it’s time to remove the water.
-If the rupture was significant, it might be a good idea to contact a water damage professional.
+If you had a pipe burst, it’s time to remove the water.
+It might be a good idea to contact a water damage professional if the rupture was significant.
 Homeowners will want to prevent mold and mildew from building up.
-If the damage isn’t massive, use a mop or wet/dry vacuum to remove the water.
+Using a mop or wet/dry vacuum to remove the water will work for small leaks.

 When you’re having a plumbing emergency, give us a call!
 We’ll send one of our Omaha plumbers as soon as possible to your home.
 We’ll be able to inspect and let you know what caused that emergency.